Searching for axions with kaon decay at rest

 We have focused on two benchmark scenarios (gluon dominance and co-dominance) for ease of comparison with the literature.
 It is interesting to understand how constraints vary with model-dependent coupling textures.
 The visible decays we consider here are governed both by ${\rm BR}(K\rightarrow \pi a)$ and the axion decay length and scale as $1/f_a^4$.
 By way of contrast, the constraints from NA62 depend only on ${\rm BR}(K\rightarrow \pi a)$ and scale as $1/f_a^2$.
 Stronger hadronic couplings will therefore favor NA62 over JSNS$^2$.
 Conversely, weaker hadronic couplings and/or a larger $c_{\gamma\gamma}^{\rm eff}$ will favor JSNS$^2$ over NA62.
 Beam dump searches scale the same way as JSNS$^2$.

 We find that JSNS$^2$ will have world-leading sensitivity to heavy axions.
 One might imagine a competitive experimental landscape of modern high-intensity low-energy proton beams.
 Notably, we find that JSNS$^2$ is likely to provide unsurpassed sensitivity, since other facilities suffer from low $K^+$ yields (e.g.\ at a PIP-II beam dump~\cite{Toups:2022yxs}, LANSCE~\cite{CCM:2021yzc}, or the SNS \cite{COHERENT:2019kwz}) or do not have competitive intensity (e.g.\ the SBN beam dump concept~\cite{Toups:2022knq}).
 Experiments with detectors far downstream also suffer from large $1/L^2$ geometric suppressions {\it c.f.} \cref{a-rate}.
 Modified experimental designs, e.g.\ a PIP-II beam dump with a proton beam energy $T_p\gtrsim 2~{\rm GeV}$, could allow for competitive KDAR rates.
 A large volume detector placed near the DUNE hadron absorber or coupled with a high-intensity 8 GeV beam for a muon collider demonstrator would both offer promising future sensitivity.
 Nevertheless, with JSNS$^2$ already taking data~\cite{Maruyama:2022juu}, there is an immediate opportunity to shed light on heavy axion models in currently unprobed regions of parameter space.
-We encourage the JSNS$^2$ collaboration to incorporate axion searches into their central physics program.